 white vase of fresh cut hydrangeas on a kitchen table

 Hydrangeas are one of my favorite flowers.
-I have so many different varieties growing in my yard because the color they give throughout the summer and early fall is stunning.
-As soon as I see hydrangea blooms each year I instantly get excited!
+I have so many different varieties of hydrangeas growing in my yard because the color they give throughout the summer and early fall is stunning.
+As soon as I see hydrangea blooms each year, I instantly get excited!

 hand next to a large blue hydrangea bloom

-Of course, if you’re not lucky enough to have an abundance of hydrangeas growing in your garden, you can always buy a bouquet from the grocery store (Trader Joe’s always have some at a good price!).
+Of course, if you’re not lucky enough to have an abundance of hydrangeas growing in your garden, you can always buy a beautiful bouquet from the local grocery store (Trader Joe’s always has some at a good price!).

-While cut hydrangea flowers are stunning to bring inside and brighten up your home, they unfortunately won’t last long if you simply pop them into water.
+While fresh-cut hydrangeas are stunning to bring inside and brighten up your home, they unfortunately won’t last long if you simply pop them into water.

 hydrangeas in a black vase on a coffee table